PubliusV/data-philosophy/README.md

 Once you've identified a problem worth solving, the next question is: **What kind of project is this?**

-I've learned that there's no such thing as a universally optimal solution.
-It's all well and good to know how to build an ARIMA or LSTM forecasting model, but if you only have six months of noisy data, its utility is going to be minimal at best.
-Sometimes a simple heuristic model is a better fit.
-I've learned over the years to refuse to let shiny models distract me from what tool might be the best fit for the task at hand.

-There's also the cost-benefit analysis.
-An advanced or time-consuming solution might be the technically "optimal" solution, but if you consider the potential business impact, sometimes the upside is too small to support the work required for it.

-I find the decision comes down to:
+There are some analysts out there who are just dying to find a way to use a neural-net to answer every question, just like there are some who wish they could always just build a dashboard and call it a day.
+But we all know there's not a one-size-fits all answer.
+What it took me some time to realize though is that the textbook 'best' solution for a problem might not always be the tool you actually __should__ use in your situation.

+Here's how I break it down:

 - **Deep understanding of the problem.** What are we actually trying to solve?
 What does success look like?
 What happens if we don't solve it?
-I spend a lot of time in this phase because getting it wrong here cascades into wasted time and money down the road.
+This is what a lot of the above sections are about.
+Problem-framing helps me set up upper and lower limits for the work: what's 'good enough' look like and how far do we need to go to hit the highest expectation? (e.g. maybe someone will use your predictive model if it's at least 85% accurate, but they'll shout for joy if you get over 95% accuracy, while hitting 99.9999% won't do anything for them because it's overkill)

 - **Available data.** What do we actually have?
 Is it clean?
 Is there enough of it?
 Is it the right data?
-I've been burned by starting ambitious projects only to discover the data isn't reliable or doesn't exist.
+Sometimes I've started building out a project timeline only to discover a week in that the data isn't reliable or doesn't exist.
 Now I validate data quality and coverage upfront.
-This also dictates the sort of solutions you can choose from; hence the forecasting discussion above.
+This also dictates the sort of solutions you can choose from.

 - **Cost-benefit.** What's the potential business impact, realistically?
 Does it justify a complex solution, or is a simpler approach good enough?
 "Good enough" is underrated by greener data workers IMHO, so interns, listen up.

+I find having these three bases covered lets me evaluated solutions that I know will be promising upfront without wasting effort.
+Who knows, sometimes the heuristic model will beat out your fancy neural-net, and that's fine, because at the end of the day it's about how well we solve the problem, not the tool we use, that counts.

 ### My Decision Framework (Such As It Is)